 Or making fun of Apple for doing something, and then turn around and do it themselves.

-You will need wifi to set it up the Bluetooth speaker, because of Google.
+You will need wifi to set it up to the Bluetooth speaker, because of Google.
 I didn’t have wifi at home for a while, so I used my phone’s hotspot temporarily.
 Once they’re set up, it won’t need wifi to use the Home as a Bluetooth speaker.
-You can learn how to make a smart room with Google Home here also.

 Use Home as a Bluetooth speaker.